Fuubukii/Dacheng/content/contact.md

 # We are here to help you

 Are you curious about something?
-Do you have some kind of problem with our blog?
+Do you have some kind of problem with our products?

 Please feel free to contact us.